Kylie Rae: National Wrestling Alliance (2021–2022)

 On June 6, 2021, Rae and Taryn Terrell defeated Thunder Rosa and Melina Perez at NWA When Our Shadows Fall.
 It was announced that Kylie Rae had signed a contract with the National Wrestling Alliance (NWA).
-Rae made her NWA singles debut on the June 29 episode of NWA Powerrr, defeating Melina Perez.
+Rae made her NWA singles debut in the main event of the June 29 episode of NWA Powerrr, defeating the villainous Melina Perez.
 Rae lost to Mickie James at NWA 73 by pinfall.
 Rae was part of a three-way NWA World Women's Championship match at the 2022 Crockett Cup but was pinned by Kamille.

-WWE (2022–present)
+WWE (2022; 2024–2025)

+Enhancement talent (2022)

-In December, Sparrey attended a week long WWE tryout in Orlando.
-This marked her second successful tryout with the company with her first one taking place in February 2018.
-During the tryout she worked 2 matches against current NXT talents, Fallon Henley and Thea Hail.
-She also made her official WWE in ring debut under the name Briana Ray on the December 15 episode of WWE Main Event, losing to Dana Brooke.
+In December 2022, Sparrey attended a week-long WWE tryout in Orlando, Florida.
+This marked her second tryout with the company with her first one taking place in February 2018.
+During the tryout, she worked two matches against current NXT talents, Fallon Henley and Thea Hail.
+She also made her official WWE in-ring debut under the name Briana Ray on the December 15, 2022 episode of Main Event, losing to Dana Brooke.

-In addition to her appearance on Main Event, Sparrey would occasionally be brought back in by the company to work as an extra.
+Evolve (2024–2025)

+Sparrey would occasionally be brought back in by the company to work as an extra but was never signed to a contract until November 26, 2024, when she got signed to WWE as part of WWE ID.
+Sparrey, as Kylie Rae, made her Evolve debut on the March 12, 2025 episode losing to Zara Zakher.
+After the match, Zakher and Rae shook hands and formed a partnership.
+Right after, Wendy Choo handed Rae a teddy bear and a note, starting a storyline between the two.
+In the weeks after, Choo kept giving Rae gifts consisting of teddy bears and blankets.
+On the April 2 episode of Evolve, Rae was defeated by Choo.
+On the May 28 episode of Evolve, Rae participated in the fatal four-way elimination match to crown the inaugural Evolve Women's Champion, where she eliminated Choo but was the last woman to be eliminated by the inaugural champion Kali Armstrong.
+On the June 25 episode of Evolve, Rae defeated Choo in the brand's first ever Last Woman Standing match to end their feud.

+On August 1, 2025 at Game Changer Wrestling (GCW) ID Showcase, Rae defeated Zara Zakher and Zayda Steel in a triple threat match in the tournament final to become the inaugural WWE Women's ID Champion.
+On September 22, the day after publicly announcing her pregnancy, WWE ID vacated the Women's ID Championship.
+On October 9, Rae announced that her WWE ID contract had expired and would not be renewed.

 Personal life

-Sparrey is engaged to fellow professional wrestler Isaiah Velazquez.
+Sparrey is engaged to fellow professional wrestler Isaias Velazquez.
+On April 25, 2023, she revealed they were expecting their first child together.
+On October 8, 2023, their child, Breccon, was born.
+On September 21, 2025, Sparrey revealed she is pregnant with her second child via X.